Yoga Sutra 1.1: Now, Yoga Begins

-The Yoga Sutras open with a statement of timing and method.
-This is not an introduction to philosophy.
-It is the declaration of instruction.
+The Yoga Sutras open with readiness, timing, and method.
+This first sutra marks the beginning of instruction.

-In practical terms, atha yoga anushasanam marks the point at which seeking gives way to training.
-The mind is no longer experimenting.
-It is prepared to be regulated.
+In practical terms, atha yoga anushasanam marks the moment when sincere seeking becomes steady practice.
+The mind is ready to be observed, trained, and guided toward clarity.

 This is where yoga begins.